 Three weeks of age is the fun time.
 We introduce many different sounds of varying volume and pitch, bang pots and pans, sound off alarms, play music of varied type and style, and speak in both loud dominant and soft soothing tones.
 Pups are regularly handled by men, women and children.
 Puppies learn to come when they are called when they are three weeks.
 It is simple, actually.
 Each time we feed them their food we say the word “Come”.
 Each time the pups see us and come bounding towards us for attention we say “Come”.
 When we are playing outside with mom and her pups we run away from the litter saying “Come!”

 Starting at six weeks of age we take nature walks in our very large fenced yard with mom and her litter on the farm.
-Through the fence they see the horses, cows, the cats, the birds, and jump, leap and enjoy the outdoors.
+Through the fence they see the horses, the goats, the cats, the birds, and jump, leap and enjoy the outdoors.
 This accomplishes two things: It teaches the Doodle puppies that people are to be followed, plus it develops motor skills and acceptance of “the big scary world”.